Taxation of international executives

 Informative income tax returns

-Employees who are not registered with the Tax Authorities and whose only source of income derives from their salary, which has been subject to withholding at source, have to file an informative annual income tax return when their annual gross income exceeds ARS1,000,000.
-The deadline for filing such tax return is 30 June (or the first business day after – July 2nd in 2018).
+Employees who are not registered with the Tax Authorities and whose only source of income derives from their salary, which has been subject to withholding at source, have to file an informative annual income tax return when their annual gross income exceeds 1,000,000 Argentine peso (ARS).
+The deadline for filing such tax return is 30 June (or the first business day after – 1 July in 2019).

 What is the tax year-end?